 What is Required to Pass the IPAF Training Course?

-You will be examined with a written and practical exam and a one-to-one interview with the assessor.
+The assessor will examine you with a written and practical exam and a one-to-one interview.

 3B Training is a reseller of this course.
 An IPAF Approved Training Centre is delivering this course with their license.